sebastianmontero/straw/README.md

 finished.

 `#purge` clears all queued messages from the topology's pipes.

-`#purgeKeys` clears specified keys of the format "redis.prefix:purgeKey"
+`#purgeAppItems` if true clears keys specified by the purgeKeys option of the format "redis.prefix:purgeKey `#purgeKeys` clears specified keys of the format "redis.prefix:purgeKey"

 `#stats(callback(err,data){})` will provide real-time stats on the